Editor’s Note: This post was updated on July 20, 2018, for accuracy and comprehensiveness. It was originally published on July 1, 2015.

 Source: Muscle For Life

-If you try to cut calories, while at the same time run on a treadmill an 1 hour a day 5 days a week, your body may not have the energy it needs to perform.
+If you try to cut calories, while at the same time run on a treadmill a 1 hour a day 5 days a week, your body may not have the energy it needs to perform.
 After a certain point, your body will start metabolizing muscle because it needs energy once the other options are exhausted.
 Weight loss will occur at the expense of both fat and muscle loss, which will do very little to improve body fat percentage and becoming less skinny fat.

 How To Overcome Being Skinny Fat

-It goes back to body composition.
+It all goes back to improving your body composition.

-If you are worried that building muscle might make you look bulky instead of skinny, don’t.
+If you are worried that building muscle might make you look bulky instead of skinny, don’t!
 Muscle is much denser than fat, meaning that if you weighed the same as you do now, but you had more muscle than fat, you would actually appear thinner.
 Except in this thin body, you would be healthier.

-In addition to being denser than fat, muscle is also heavier than fat.
+Most people don’t know that muscle is also heavier than fat.
 So, perhaps ironically, if you were to increase your muscle/Lean Body Mass to the point where you were able to reduce your body fat percentage significantly, you may actually weigh more than you did when you had a skinny fat body.

-Also, misunderstandings about building muscle/gaining weight due to muscle may have led you to to avoid strength training altogether and instead focused on insane levels of cardio coupled with calorie restriction.
+Also, misunderstandings about building muscle/gaining weight due to muscle may have led you to avoid strength training altogether and instead focused on insane levels of cardio coupled with calorie restriction.
 This is how many people become skinny fat in the first place.